-Nonetheless, the common thread among all the focal points is in the fact that the majority of such places lie in Iraq and its wetlands, Arabia, and Syria.
+the focal points is in the fact that the majority of such places lie in Iraq and its wetlands, Arabia, and Syria.
 Countries involved in the trans-regional phenomenon of Aerosol are often quite different in terms of politics, social standards, and economy.
 Identifying such factors and the manner by which the countries relate with one another in such matters could prove quite helpful to inhibit the occurrence of both Aerosol, itself, and its side-effects.
-Geographically 15 speaking, Iraq, Iran, and other neighboring countries are within the same geopolitical and strategic region in the Middle East.
+Geographically 15 speaking.
+Iraq, Iran. and other neighboring countries are within the same geopolitical and strategic region in the Middle East.